 7. Familiarise yourself with the local history

-The ex Palacio Municipal is a must-see if you are interested in the local history.
+Next on our list is the ex Palacio Municipal which is a must-see if you are interested in the local history.
 It’s a colonial building where the first city council was established after the proclamation of the independence of Mexico in 1810.

 8. Walk around the botanical garden